inspire-group/RON-Gauss/README.md

 ## How to:

-The main class to run the system is the ‘PCA-Gauss’ class.
-This class is initialized with three parameters: algorithm = ‘supervised’, ‘unsupervised’, or ‘gmm’;
+The main class to run the system is the `PCA-Gauss` class.
+This class is initialized with three parameters:
+`algorithm` = ‘supervised’, ‘unsupervised’, or ‘gmm’;
-epilonGauss = the epsilon value used for fitting the Gaussian model. epsilonPca = the epsilon value used for DPPCA.
+`epilonGauss` = the epsilon value used for fitting the Gaussian model.
+`epsilonPca` = the epsilon value used for DPPCA.

 The main method is the ‘.generate_dpdata’, which takes in, among others, the private data and the dimension to reduce the data to.
 It then returns the differentially-private synthesized data according to the parameters set in the initialization.